santiago-mooser/teleport-plugin-kandji-device-sync/README.md

 ## Prerequisites

 - **Go**: Version 1.23.10 or later (if compiling and not building dockerfile).
 - **Kandji API Key**: You need an API key from your Kandji instance with permissions to read device information.
+- **A method to authenticate with teleport**:
+  - **Option 1: Deploy Teleport's tbot** (recommended): The tbot should automatically deploy a secret to the namespace you deploy it to once you configure it correctly.
+Either point the helm chart to mount the secret (check the secret name) or specify the file using the `TELEPORT_IDENTITY_FILE` environment variable
--   **Teleport Identity file**: An identity file (`.pem`) for a Teleport user or bot with a role that has the following permissions:
+  - **Option 2: Static Teleport Identity file**: An identity file (`.pem`) for a Teleport user or bot with a role that has the following permissions:
     ```yaml
     kind: role
     version: v7